Quantum critical regime in a quadratically-driven nonlinear photonic lattice

 We start our discussion considering the case of a 2D lattice.
 In Fig. \ref{fig:Medium2D} we show the results for the von Neumann entropy $S = -\textrm{Tr}(\hat{\rho}_{ss} \log \hat{\rho}_{ss})$ (panel (a)) and for the steady-state expectation value of the parity $\Pi = \textrm{Tr}\left(\hat{\rho}_{ss} \exp(i \pi \sum_{j} \hat{a}^{\dagger}_j \hat{a}_j)\right)$ (panel (b)) as a function of $G/\gamma$ for different size of the lattice, having fixed $U/\gamma = 40$ and $J/\gamma = 20$.
-We notice that in the two limiting regimes, we recover the expected phases: at small $G$, we find for any size of the lattice a pure steady state with positive parity (for $G \to 0$, $S \to 0$ and $\Pi \to 1$), corresponding to the vacuum state.
+We notice that in the two limiting regimes, we recover the expected phases: at small $G$, we find for any size of the lattice a pure steady state with positive parity, corresponding to the vacuum state.
 At large $G$ instead, the expectation value of the parity vanishes and the entropy approaches the value $S = \log(2)$, indicating that the steady state is a mixture of two equiprobable states with opposite parity.
 To investigate the emergence of the critical behavior, we study the scaling of the parity with the finite size $L=\sqrt{N}$ of the simulated two-dimensional lattice, according to the theory of Fisher and Barber \cite{Fisher72}.
-In this analysis, we use the critical exponents $\beta = 0.32642$ and $\nu = 0.62997$, respectively related to the magnetization and the correlation length for the classical 3D Ising model \cite{Vichi16}.
+In this analysis, we use the critical exponents $\beta = 0.32642$ and $\nu = 0.62997$, respectively related to the magnetization and the correlation length for the quantum 2D transverse Ising model \cite{Vichi16}.
 In the inset of Fig. \ref{fig:Medium2D}-(c), we show the rescaled parity $\Pi L^{\beta/\nu}$ as a function of $G/\gamma$.
 The emergence of a critical point at $G_c/\gamma \simeq 1.2$ is indicated by the common crossing point of all the rescaled curves corresponding to different values of $L$.
 Moreover, when we plot the rescaled parity $\Pi L^{\beta/\nu}$ as a function of $(G - G_c)/\gamma \, L^{1/\nu}$ (main graph of Fig. \ref{fig:Medium2D}-(c)), the data collapse on a single universal curve, indicating that the phase transition belong to the universality class of the quantum 2D transverse Ising model.
 This result is consistent with the presence of long-range entanglement among photons, in spite of the nearest-neighbor interaction and the local dissipations.